 I was recently asked this question: “Ram, you’ve been into leadership coaching for nearly a decade now.
-What has been the biggest lesson you’ve learnt in this time that has made a monumental shift for you?”
+What has been the biggest lesson you’ve learned in this time that has made a monumental shift for you?”

-There have been so many lessons that I’ve learnt over these years, so I sat down to contemplate for a while to figure out which has been the biggest one.
+There have been so many lessons that I’ve learned over these years, so I sat down to contemplate for a while to figure out which has been the biggest one.
 And then it struck me: It was all about the importance of client selection.

 Let me explain.